The Power of a Shared Vision

 The report said that if the dam failed at anywhere near capacity—a distinct possibility—the downriver flood would devastate most of Sacramento.
 A wave up to forty feet high would have hit the state capitol in downtown Sacramento, causing an epic flood, killing many thousands of people.

 As more groups of people achieve critical mass, whole new realities will emerge.
 All throughout history there has never been as many people waking up as there are now.
-Not ever.
+Not ever!
 All change happens at the grassroot level.
-Change always starts with small groups of people deciding what needs to exist and doing what makes their heart happy.
+Change always starts with small groups of people deciding what needs to exist and keeping focus on the outcomes they desire.
 Government and the media will always be at the trailing edge of those changes.